Undergraduate Research in History

 History Students and Faculty at WIU's Undergraduate Research Day

-In Spring 2009, two of our History majors made undergraduate research presentations at Purdue University's 17th Annual Undergraduate Research Conference and four others made presentations at the Regional Phi Alpha Theta Conference , held at Wheaton College.
+History majors regularly make undergraduate research presentations at Purdue University's Undergraduate Research Conference and at the annual Regional Phi Alpha Theta Conference .

 Undergraduate Research Day podium presentation